ManticoreGamesInc/platform-documentation/src/tutorials/modeling_basics.md

 From far away you can't even tell the raspberries use "**Clear Coat Reflector Triangle 01**".

 Try adding your own garnishes using the techniques we used to make the pancakes.
 Maybe some orange wedges or a side of hash browns?
-Share your creation on on the `#showcase` channel in Core's :fab fa-discord: [Creator Discord](https://forums.coregames.com/t/discord-server/66/) so others can see what you made!
+Share your creation on on the `#showcase` channel in Core's :fontawesome-solid-b fa-discord: [Creator Discord](https://forums.coregames.com/t/discord-server/66/) so others can see what you made!

 ## Summary